Designing workflows for a repeatable group of questions

 - Log in to the Catalog console and add a new workflow.

-- Create the following three process input variables:
+- In the Workflow Designer, create the following process input variables:

 From the Document Definition list, select the document definition for a repeatable group of questions.